 16 mm film projection,

-Red Bricks, White Beams unfolds in a lobby of an office building in the Pärnu KEK complex built in 1969.
+The film unfolds in the lobby of an office building in the Pärnu KEK Construction Company’s housing and industrial complex (built in 1969).
 A slow tracking shot carefully studies the materials used in the interior of the building and eventually reveals an indoor balcony lined with two white concrete beams.
-The camera’s slow and meditative tempo lets the building elements “float” in the everchanging perspective, eventually transforming them into mere geometric shapes.
-This effect – the blurring between realism and geometric abstraction – is enhanced in the second part of the film once it becomes apparent that the staircase and balcony are suddenly being depicted upside down.
+The camera’s slow tempo lets the building elements ‘float’ in the everchanging perspective, eventually transforming them into mere geometric shapes.
+This effect—the blurring between realism and geometric abstraction—is enhanced in the second part of the film once it becomes apparent that the staircase and balcony are being depicted upside down.